matheusgontijo/matheusgontijo/README.md

 🗣️ I had the opportunity to speak and to attend conferences all over the world! 🇺🇸🇨🇦🇩🇪🇧🇷🇳🇱🇧🇪🇭🇷🇫🇷🇬🇧

-👉 Big fan of open-source, community, PHP, Linux, remote work & soccer
+👉 Big fan of open-source, conferences, community, PHP, Linux, remote work & soccer

 ------